 Each entry must include a written report on the project.
-Templates are available in the information section.
+You can download a templates (word doc) here.
+It is also available for download in the information section.
 Reports must not exceed 15 pages in total.

 Acceptable file types: mp3, mpg, avi, jpg, mov, swf, flv, mp4, html, doc, docx, pdf, ppt, pptx, xls, xlsx, iWork & iLife file formats.